siddp95/siddp95/README.md

 - 👋 Hi, I’m @siddp95
-- 👀 I’m interested in sport data analytics
+- 👀 I’m interested in data analytics and data science
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning python and SQL!
-- 💞️ I’m looking to collaborate on anything a beginner can do
 - 📫 How to reach me Instant Message

 <!---